usertex/seedbox/readme.md

 ## Issues

-If STRG+S is not working add these lines to the .profile of your user
+If CTRL+S is not working add these lines to the .profile of your user

 ```bash
 $ nano ~/.profile